 What Kind of Education is Required to be a PCB Designer?

-Many engineers are laying out their own printed circuit boards today.
+Many engineers are laying out their own printed boards today.
 To become an electrical engineer or a mechanical engineer you will need a BS in those related fields.
 Traditionally though, PCB designers are those who do the layout of the board only without doing any of the engineering of the board.

-For those who are doing PCB layout only, there isn’t much out there in the way of a degree specifically in printed circuit layout.
+For those who are doing PCB layout only, there isn’t much out there in the way of a degree specifically in printed layout.
 You will also find that there are still many positions that do not require the PCB designer to have a degree of any kind.
 However, you will have much better success as a PCB designer if you have a degree that includes courses in drafting, computer-aided design, electronic design, or other related areas of study.
 As PCB designs become more complex, more companies will begin to require degrees for their PCB prototype designers.

 The future is bright for PCB design